browserengineering/book/book/forms.md

             display_list.append(rect)
 ```

-And also the text inside:
+It also needs to draw the text inside:

 ``` {.python}
 class InputLayout: